-BUS 208
+0.5 Unit BUS 208

-Employee Relations and Personnel Policies Hours: 8-9 lecture.
+Employee Relations and Personnel Policies

 Good employees are made through effective training, development, and relations.
 This course explores techniques used in training and developing good employees.
 The elements that comprise a sound employee relations program are presented.
 This is a Pass/No Pass only course.